RULES & REGULATIONS

 10) There will be a 10 run rule in effect for per team per inning.
 When a team scores 10 runs in an inning, even if the team has less than 3 outs, the inning will end.
 The 10 run rule applies to every inning including the last inning.

 11) There will be a 15 run ‘mercy’ rule in effect for each game.
 The team with a 15+ run advantage after the completed 5th inning will be declared the winner and the game will end.
-Should the score not show a 15+ run advantage at the end of the 5th inning, the game will continue as normal.
+Should the score not show a 15+ run advantage at the end of the 5th inning, the game will continue as normal for the full 7 innings

 Ball in Play:

 1) No defensive player may advance forward of the 1st to 3rd baseline until the ball is kicked.
-The pitcher may not advance either.
-1st and 3rd basemen must position themselves behind the pitcher.
-Failure to abide by this rule results in a ball.
+Failure to abide by this rule results in a ball if the ball is not kicked regardless of where / how it crosses the plate.

 2) The ball must be in the infield and held by a defensive player with no advancement in play possible in order to call a time out.

-3) If a runner touches or is hit by the ball while off of a base, the runner is out.
+3) If a runner touches or is hit by the ball while off of a base during live play, the runner is out.

 4) Defensive players are allowed to kick or throw the ball towards another team player in the field.

 5) There is NO infield fly rule.
-However, if the Official determines that the infielder dropped the ball intentionally, the Official may call just ONE out.
-The kicker will be the out player and all on-base runners must return to the original base.
+However, if the Official determines that the infielder dropped the ball intentionally, the Official may call just ONE out on the kicker and all on-base runners must return to the original base.

 6) If the ball goes foul and is caught by a player before touching the ground, the kicker is out and the play is live.
 A line 15 ft wider than the base line determines if a ball is out of play.
 Any ball caught past this line is considered out of play and does not count as an out.